acumos/security-verification/security-verification-service/docs/design.rst

     * upon request to deploy a model
     * upon request to download model artifacts or documents
     * upon request to share a model with another user
-    * upon request to publish a model to a company or public marketplace
+    * upon request to publish a model to a marketplace

   * option to define workflow gates that must be passed, in order to allow the workflow to be executed, including